2. Pads, helmets and batting gloves are not required. Non marking footwear must be

 13. Each innings shall consist of 12 six ball overs.

-14. Each member of the fielding side will bowl two overs.
+14. All members of the fielding side will bowl two overs.
 These may not be consecutive.

 15. The wicket keeper will bowl and may be changed at the end of any over - they